FAQ's

 • When will my student begin behind-the-wheel instruction?

 Behind-the-wheel instruction typically begins after a few days of classroom instruction, depending on the class schedule.
-Students must be prepared for both in-class and driving lessons.

 • Can I practice driving with my teen during Segment 1?